guilhermepo2/blog/_posts/2018-12-01-what-if-everyone-handles-their-persistence.markdown

 }
 ```

-And for every variable I have another variable with a string, a persist string, and it is something like this:
+And on another file, called `SaveManager.cs`, for every variable I have another variable with a string, a persist string, and it is something like this:

 ```
 ...